 What is heat therapy?

 Therapeutic heating or thermotherapy has been used for many years to treat pain and reduce swelling.
-It is a safe treatment which has a beneficial effect on pain levels, plus there are few harms associated with its use.
+It is a safe treatment which has a beneficial effect on pain levels and there are few harms associated with its use.

 Heat therapy is the practice of applying heat to the body for therapeutic benefits.
 Heat is primarily used for non-inflammatory body pain, relaxation, comfort & reassurance and works by applying heat to an affected area to help relieve persistent pains associated with muscle stiffness, sensitivity and cramping.